CarloNicolini/carlonicolini.github.io/sections/science/_posts/2018-11-28-enhanced-weighted-random-graph-continuos-weights.md

     return num / den
 {% endhighlight %}

-As we can see it is not possible to simplify $x_i x_j$ as in the discrete case.
+As we can see it is not possible to simplify $$x_i x_j$$ as in the discrete case.

 ### Likelihood optimization

 We now need to design the equations for fitting this powerful null model to real-world networks.
-To do this we need to maximize the likelihood of this model that can be obtained as the logarithm of the graph probability, or to solve a system of $2N$ non-linear equations, where we equate each individual degree and strength to the empirical one.
+To do this we need to maximize the likelihood of this model that can be obtained as the logarithm of the graph probability, or to solve a system of $$2N$$ non-linear equations, where we equate each individual degree and strength to the empirical one.

 \begin{equation}
 k_i^\star = \langle k_i \rangle = \sum \limits_{i \neq j} p_{ij}